CtrlK

 Trigger Term Quality

-Contains technical jargon ('Hive Mind', 'queen-led', 'consensus mechanisms') that users would not naturally say.
-No common user-facing keywords or natural language triggers.
+The terms used ('Hive Mind', 'queen-led', 'consensus mechanisms') are highly technical jargon that users would almost never naturally say.
+No common user-facing keywords are included.

 1 / 3